regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 ## System Mangement

 The `regolith-control-center` app is the tool to configure locale, date, displays, networking and various other settings.
 Launch it via the app launcher with {{< keys "super,space" >}}, type `settings`, and hit enter to launch the app.
 The direct keybinding is {{< keys "super,c" >}}.
-The application may also be launched from a terminal with command `regolith-settings`.
+The application may also be launched from a terminal with command `regolith-control-panel`.

 ## Further Reading